harshadpitkar/hid-sp18-518/project/project-proposal.md

 - RESTful API
   - Swagger development to design/build API services for UI
   - Python development to leverage boto/libcloud
-  - Evidence of success porting a solution from/to AWS, Azure, Google Cloud, OpenStack
+  - Evidence of success porting a solution from/to AWS, Azure, Google Cloud
 - Comparison of porting solution manually to libcloud/boto by command line
 - Comparison of porting solution with libcloud/boto by commandline to RESTful API solution
 - Conclusion